pekoto-zz/GCP-Big-Data-ML/README.md

 Now, click the `Import` function on the Cloud SQL page to populate the SQL tables from the CSV files.

 After querying the SQL tables to make sure they populated correctly, type `Exit` to exit.

+__Dataproc__

+Now we will ue Dataproc to train the ML model based on previous ratings.

+We need to launch Dataproc and configure it so each machine in the cluster can access Cloud SQL.

+Dataproc let you provision Apache Hadoop clusters.

+After provisioning your cluster, run a bash script to patch each machine so that its IP is authorized to access the Cloud SQL instance.

+Copy over the Python recommendation model.

+You edit code via Cloud Shell by using: `cloudshell edit train_and_apply.py`

+Now run the job via Dataproc:

+`Dataproc console > Jobs > Submit job > Enter file containing job code/set parameters`

+The job will run through to populate the recommendations.